Michio Morishima

-Michio Morishima (森嶋 通夫, Morishima Michio) was a Japanese heterodox economist and public intellectual who was the Sir John Hicks Professor of Economics at the London School of Economics from 1970–88.
+Michio Morishima (森嶋 通夫, Morishima Michio) was a Japanese heterodox economist and public intellectual who was the Sir John Hicks Professor of Economics at the London School of Economics from 1970 to 1988.
 He was also professor at Osaka University and member of the British Academy.
 In 1976 he won the Order of Culture (文化勲章, Bunka-kunshō).

 Career

 Originally desiring a career as a historical novelist, at the university Morishima pursued social science, studying both economics and sociology under Yasuma Takada.
 At Kyoto University, Morishima was rigorously trained in both mainstream neoclassical economic theory and Marxian economics.
 Mathematically gifted, in 1946, he graduated from Kyoto University and taught there in addition to Osaka University.
 He started Institute of Social and Economic Research (ISER) of Osaka University with Yasuma Takada.

 In 1960 he established with Nobel-laureate Lawrence R. Klein from the Economics Department of the University of Pennsylvania the International Economic Review (today published by Penn), which grew to become one of the leading journals in economics in the world.

 In 1965, he became the first Japanese president of the Econometric Society.
 By all accounts, John Hicks was a committed advocate of Morishima's careership in England.

 In 1968, he immigrated to Britain, teaching at University of Essex, then accepting an endowed chair at the LSE in 1970.

 Later, he started the project that led to the establishment of the Suntory-Toyota Foundation and the Suntory and Toyota International Centres for Economic and Related Disciplines (STICERD) at LSE.
 He was STICERD's first chairman.
 In 1991 he was elected Honorary Fellow of the LSE.